-Upon graduation (or, if applicable, completion of approved postgraduate training), scholars must engage in one year of full-time clinical practice at one or more National Health Service Corps-approved sites for each full or partial school year of support received, except that the minimum service obligation for full-time scholars is two years.
+After graduation or completion of approved postgraduate training, scholars are required to work a minimum of two years in full-time clinical practice at one or more National Health Service Corps-approved sites.
+Scholars who receive additional full or partial financial support for an academic year must complete one year of full-time clinical practice at a National Health Service Corps-approved site for each additional year of full or partial support they receive.
 The maximum service obligation for full-time scholars is four years.